Joel-Haeberli/it-security-docs/docs/themes/DNSSEC.md

 Later this was extended to allow automatic management:

-- inserting a DS Record for the first time --> enabling DNSSEC via CDS/CDNSKEY
+- inserting a DS Record for the first time $\rightarrow$ enabling DNSSEC via CDS/CDNSKEY
-- updating a DS Record --> roll over of the KSK or CSK (add, delete or replace DS records at parent)
+- updating a DS Record $\rightarrow$ roll over of the KSK or CSK (add, delete or replace DS records at parent)
-- removing a DS record --> turn off DNSSEC validation (delete all the DS records at parent)
+- removing a DS record $\rightarrow$ turn off DNSSEC validation (delete all the DS records at parent)
 ### Changes to the DNS Protocol

 **Checking Disabled CD**